 Not only this, but YouTube is the second most-used search engine after Google, with nearly 2.5 million monthly users.

-Fenty Beauty is killing it on YouTube at the moment.
-The brand posts tutorials regularly, strategically uses keywords in its video titles and descriptions, and creates stunning video thumbnails that entice people to click.
+Fenty Beauty regularly posts tutorials, strategically uses keywords in its video titles and descriptions, and creates stunning video thumbnails that entice people to click.

-One way the brand could improve its SEO is to upload transcripts to videos rather than relying on the ones YouTube automatically creates.
+One way the brand could improve its SEO is by uploading transcripts to videos rather than relying on the ones YouTube automatically creates.
 Google crawls and indexes these transcripts, meaning improved search engine rankings for specific keywords.

 Here’s something we love by Olay.
-The well-known skincare brand has a skin advisor quiz on its website.
+The well-known beauty product brand has a skin advisor quiz on its website.
 Answer a few questions, and Olay will recommend a skincare routine and products you might like.

 You don’t have to create an interactive quiz — the perfect content for your brand could be an infographic, article, eBook, or a podcast.
 Understanding your target audience is essential.